Inspiring Sustainable Tourism Conference

 Darren Rice Geopark Manager.
 Smiling, red hair bearded man outside in nature wearing a blue Leave No Trace beanie hat, a yellow jacket and green scarf.

-Manager of the Mourne Gullion Strangford UNESCO Global Geopark
+Darren Rice, Manager, Mourne Gullion Strangford UNESCO Global Geopark

 Darren Rice is Manager of the Mourne Gullion Strangford UNESCO Global Geopark, which brings together mountains, loughs, coasts, and communities across one of Ireland’s most iconic landscapes.
 A lifelong advocate for heritage, Darren has worked since the early 2000s to connect people with the natural, cultural, and built heritage of their places.
 He leads a wide range of projects, from restoring peatlands and creating woodlands to protecting wildlife, supporting pollinators, and engaging people with the marine environment.
 His work is rooted in partnership, collaborating with councils, charities, landowners, and volunteers to achieve lasting impact on the ground.
 Darren is also an active contributor to UNESCO’s international Geopark network, sharing lessons and innovation across Europe.
 He serves on the Board of Northern Ireland Environment Link and on the committee of The National Lottery Heritage Fund, championing joined-up action for nature and people.